c-sh0/linux_xdp/map_pinning/README.md

 # Pinned bpf map example
-* BPF maps will need to be pinned so that userspace applications can interact with these maps
+* BPF maps will need to be pinned so that userspace applications can interact with those maps

 ## Usage
 ```